Position

 • Prepare and review tax returns for individuals and businesses.

-• Analyze tax data and prepare financial reports to support tax positions.
+• Analyze tax data and financial information to ensure compliance with tax laws and regulations.

 • Assist in the preparation of tax planning strategies to minimize tax liabilities.